Key takeaways

 Some companies have internal IT regulations that dictate how often software may be updated, which can impact the effectiveness of any platform, including an LMS.

 If the IT department is spread thin, they might also lack the people power to properly deploy the LMS.
-If either of these applies to your situation, then pursuing a new LMS installation won’t address the underlying problem, and in fact, might make it worse by creating more work for the IT team.
+If either of these applies to your situation, then pursuing a new LMS installation won’t address the underlying problem and, in fact, might make it worse by creating more work for the IT team.

 Ready to switch your LMS?